top of page

 Leatherworking

-Dates 3rd May Humanitix
+Dates TBA Humanitix

 This one day leatherworking course will have participants making a belt, coasters and a drink bottle cover, as well as learning the theory behind this traditional craft.
 Course will be capped at 6 participants and will be taught by Cassie Goding from CG Creations.
 COST: $300